viniciussano/viniciussano/README.md

 -------------------------------

 I´ve started a Higher Diploma in Computer Science at Dublin Business School in March 2024.
-Learning, coding, testing, adjusting, testing, learning...
+<br>Learning, coding, testing, adjusting, testing, learning...

 *   🌍  I'm based in Dublin
 *   ✉️  You can contact me at [viniciussano31@gmail.com](mailto:viniciussano31@gmail.com)